hero_Tamron90f2-8DiIII_24179

 • Written by

 The Tamron 90mm f2.8 Di III Macro VXD (Model F072) is a 1:1 macro lens for Sony E-mount and Nikon Z-mount.
 It is the successor to Tamron’s SP 90mm f2.8 Di VC USD Macro from 2016 for DSLRs.
 Macro lenses with focal length around 100mm are popular for macro photography and general-purpose use as they offer more working distance than shorter focal lengths.
 This makes it easier to light your subject and less likely for small critters to shy away.
 90mm is also a nice focal length for portraiture.
-Tamron’s new lens has no optical image stabilization but relies instead on the in-body image stabilization of Sony’s and Nikon’s full-frame mirrorless cameras.
-At 699 EUR the lens is cheaper than the alternatives from Nikon and Sony.
-It should become available end of October.
+Tamron’s new lens has no optical image stabilization but relies instead on the in-body image stabilization of Sony’s and Nikon’s mirrorless cameras.
+The lens is made in China and costs 699 EUR / 699 USD / 599 GBP which is cheaper than the alternatives from Nikon and Sony.

 Facts and features